 The other garden must-have is a place to kick back and relax with a glass of wine.
-Which, if we’re in our new home long enough, may be on the cards one day faaaaaar into the future… Because let’s face it – it’s definitely wishful thinking for the foreseeable.
+In a hammock perhaps?
+Which, if we’re in our new home long enough, may be on the cards one day faaaaaar into the future… Because let’s face it – relaxation is definitely wishful thinking for the foreseeable!

 Nonetheless, in my mind’s eye it’s the quintessential family picture.

 (Yes, alcohol features in my quintessential family moment; and what?).